 My kiddo wrote this list of reasons why he likes the Nintendo Switch video game console when he was 10 (waaaay back in 2018…he’s in high school now — when did that happen??), but I’m sure the overall sentiment still stands.

 1. It Doesn’t Need Internet, & I Can Take It Everywhere

 You can play the Switch even if there’s no internet.
 A lot of games on the iPad or other systems you need internet to play.
 I also can take it on long car trips, so I don’t get bored, and on really long plane rides.

 If your mom doesn’t let you get gun games, the Switch has a lot of “non-gun” games that are REALLY good.

-In Zelda, you don’t have to do specific things…you can just go wherever you want…there’s a lot of problem-solving and there’s some fighting with swords and magic and bow and arrows, but it’s not all fighting.
+In The Legend of Zelda: Breath of the Wild, you don’t have to do specific things…you can just go wherever you want.
+There’s a lot of problem-solving, and there’s some fighting with swords and magic and bow and arrows, but it’s not all fighting.

 5. Fun Controllers

 It’s kind of like Wii U because in some games you can move your whole hand with the controller and it makes you go faster, or tilt them to move different ways.